 Anti-trafficking, death penalty abolition, non-violence, immigration rights, anti-racism, Catholic advocacy

 Climate justice, reducing impact, responsible investing

 Administration & Support

-Governance, vocations, finances, board representation, creative services
+Governance, vocations, finances and accounting, board representation, creative services